 Florida law requires more oversight by cannabis physician’s than most cannabis programs.
 Somewhat similar to regular prescriptions, doctors control the amounts and delivery methods of cannabis in which you are able to purchase for every order and certification period.
 It’s important that cannabis physicians have a good understanding of the intricacies of purchasing and using medication or you may not have enough room within your recommendation to meet your needs.
 If your doctor does not authorize the delivery routes or dosing amounts that you need, you will not be able to purchase those medications unless you transfer to a physician that will work with you.

-While there is no set standard, a common reasonable recommendation in Florida is CBD & THC in Oral, Inhalation, and Topical methods at 200mg max dose, each type and method, per day.
+While there is no set standard, a common reasonable recommendation in Florida is CBD & THC in Oral, Inhalation, and Topical methods at 400mg max dose, each type and method, per day in addition to 2.5 ounces of smokable cannabis every 35 days.
 Most patients will not use this full recommendation, but it allows for variation in experience, dosing, and products.
 If you are a cancer patient wishing to follow a RSO or similar protocol it will be important that your doctor is willing to recommend above this.
 If you are an experienced user with a high tolerance or know you will require high doses it’s extra important to ask about the physicians typical recommendation practices.

 Cheaper Costs Don’t Always Equal Less Expensive

 Medical cannabis is a financial investment in yourself.
 Factoring all the costs over the long term is important to choosing the best certifying physician for your needs.
 Partnering with a physician and healthcare team who can help you to properly use medical cannabis can potentially save you hundreds of dollars or more over the long term.